Crimson-Genesis/Notes/reva/sem_1/django-ieee-conference/django_static_files.md

 | `STATICFILES_DIRS`  | Extra folders for global static files          | **Optional** (if needed)   |
 | `STATIC_ROOT`       | Directory for collected static files           | **Only in production**     |

-Let me know if you need more help setting this up! 😊